a23956491z/all_notes/OS & Architeture/OS - Intro.md

 * Switch to monitor mode when **interrupt/trap** occurs
 * Monitor mode have **Privileged instructions**, also can request by users(**System calls**)
+	* System call changes mode to kernel, and reset the mode after return

 ## I/O Protection